Preparing your Home for Sale

 Help a buyer to visualise themselves living in your home by removing any overly personal items such as family photos, children's drawings, holiday souvenirs and memories.

-Your decor might be lovely, but if it's too personal or if there is too much of it, it gives a powerful message "This is MY home" and will make it difficult for the buyer to visualise themselves, and their own possessions, living in your home.
-Family photos are fine in the bedroom, but keep them to a tasteful minimum.
+Your decor might be lovely, but if it's too personal or if there is too much of it, it gives a powerful message, "This is MY home" and will make it difficult for the buyer to visualise themselves and their possessions living in your home.
+A few family photos are ok in the bedroom, but keep them to a tasteful minimum.

 DEFINE THE SPACE